-This was last updated on March 10th, 2017.
-See further down for advice on travelling from elsewhere in the UK or internationally.
+This was last updated on March 29th, 2019.
+See further down for advice on travelling from outside the UK.

 Hebden Bridge is connected to both Leeds and Manchester by train.
-Trains are good in the Calder Valley, with a few things you should be aware of.
 As ever, they’ll be cheaper if you book specific trains in advance, and break your journey in certain places.
 Here are the cheapest options coming from various parts of the UK:

 The North: via Leeds, (BREAK), Leeds to Hebden Bridge.